Lynda Britchford, UKCP Accredited Psychotherapist

 About Me

-A bit about me... briefly, I've been a therapist for nine years.
+A bit about me... briefly, I've been a therapist for ten years.
 I also have thirty years experience in the voluntary, care, and NHS sectors.
-This has been supporting individuals with emotional distress and trauma, caused by a wide range of issues.
-One of my commitments, is my investment in ongoing professional development in the field of trauma and gender diversity.
+This has been supporting individuals with emotional distress and trauma symptoms, caused by a wide range of issues.
+One of my commitments, is my investment in ongoing professional development in the field of trauma, neurodivergence, and gender diversity.
 This ensures my practice is ethical, trauma informed and up to date.
 And ultimately, benefits you, the client.
+I am neurodivergent myself, I have ADHD, and live with long term health conditions.
+That being said, my experience of those things, will not be yours, and I am here to support you with your lived experiences.

 I work with